WordPress.com as OpenCourseWare

 Yes, you can deliver training on the web without using an LMS.
 If that is all you wanted to do, then don’t use an LMS.
 I have to assign and track classroom based training and web based training for over 2,000 employees across 3 states.
 I will continue using an LMS to manage training.

-I also use Wordpress to promote the training.
-Wordpress is an excellent platform for delivering audio interviews, video clips and articles!
+I also use WordPress to promote the training.
+WordPress is an excellent platform for delivering audio interviews, video clips and articles!

 Re: tracking - i’m not really into individual level tracking (academic analytics), but I have been thinking about tracking aggregated behaviour across a site by all users using google analytics (course analytics).